akando42/next-map/public/content/posts/07-27/index.md

 ![So Viet Union First Nuclear Test](https://storage.googleapis.com/spykman-world/Soviet%20Union%20First%20Nuclear%20Test.png)

 June 30, President Truman authorize Far East Commander in Chief to use all available force to stop the North Korean invasion.
-July 7, 1950, The United Nation passed Security Council Resolution 84 on to deploy military forces in Korean peninsula with: 7 supports from the UK, Ecuador, France, Norway and the United States, the Nationalist Chinese Government (Taiwan),  Cuba ( under Batista government).
+July 7, 1950, The United Nation passed Security Council Resolution 84 to deploy military forces in Korean peninsula with: 7 supports from the UK, Ecuador, France, Norway and the United States, the Nationalist Chinese Government (Taiwan),  Cuba ( under Batista government).
 3 abstains from Egypt, India and Yugoslavia.
 1 Absent from Soviet Union, a veto-wielding power.

 ![UN Security Council Resolution 84](https://storage.googleapis.com/spykman-world/Security%20Council%20Resolution%2084.png)